 What are brand ambassadors?

 Brand ambassadors are individuals who are hired by a company or an agency to represent their brand.
-These individuals are chosen to talk about the brand get them engaged in some sort of offer, promotion or activity that has a positive impact on the brand’s representation.
+These individuals are chosen to talk about the brand and get them engaged in some sort of offer, promotion or activity that has a positive impact on the brand’s representation.
 Brand ambassadors have always been a valuable part of brand promotions.
 (Learn about how we hire the best brand ambassadors in the country)

 How to get the most out of your brand ambassadors while on-site?